 High Fiber Food Chart

 Fiber helps you manage your weight, lowers cholesterol, keeps your bowel movements regular, and reduces your odds of getting diabetes and heart disease.
 So check food labels and choose "high fiber" foods -- which contain more than 5 grams of fiber per serving -- whenever possible.
+Consider fiber supplements if you continually fall short of getting what you need through what you eat.
+Examples include psyllium and methylcellulose.

 You can also make simple substitutions to replace low-fiber foods with fiber-rich dishes.
 Use this chart to help you put more fiber on your plate.